helm/charts/incubator/keycloak/README.md

 ## Configuration

-The following tables lists the configurable parameters of the Keycloak chart and their default values.
+The following table lists the configurable parameters of the Keycloak chart and their default values.

 Parameter | Description | Default
 --- | --- | ---